Vroomfrondal/Nasa-CRUD-Gallery/README.md

 # Nasa-CRUD-Gallery

-A fully-responsive photo gallery with an infinite scroll feature of professional NASA astronomy images.
+A fully-responsive, infinite-scrolling NASA astronomy photo gallery with liking/disliking, and all CRUD operations.

 ## Technologies